wleng2001/BML-Bluetooth_Module_Library_for_HC06/README.md

 ## Available methods

 ### Attention!
-The methods wokrs only if any device isn't connected to bluetooth module.
+The methods works only if any bluetooth device isn't connected to bluetooth module.

 `void waitTime(unsigned int time)`